LOVE TEST

 Mint, ABF Stockholm, Sveavägen 41, Stockholm

-Solo exhibitions include among others: This Delusive Sentiment, ARCH Athens (GR); And leaned shoulder against the windowRADIO ATHÈNES (GR); Reenactments (Bacchus), ICA Milan (IT), Studies on the Verticality of Mars, Mackintosh Lane (UK), Studies on variations ‘malerei’, Künstlerhaus Bethanien, Berlin (DE) The Future of Color, The Cyprus pavilion in the Venice Biennale 2017.
-Recent group shows include: Ah, This!, FELIX GAUDLITZ Vienna (AUT) How to Build a Garden, Point Center, Nicosia (CY) Nuit Blanche, Villa Medici Rome (IT), Stasi Frenetica, GAM – Galleria d’Arte Moderna e Contemporanea Torino (IT), Second Prague Painting Biennale
+Solo exhibitions include among others: This Delusive Sentiment, ARCH (GR); And leaned shoulder against the window, Radio Athènes (GR); Reenactments (Bacchus), ICA (IT), The Future of Color, Cyprus Pavilion at the Venice Biennale 2017.
+Recent group shows include: Ah, This!, FELIX GAUDLITZ (AUT); How to Build a Garden, Point Center (CY); Nuit Blanche, Villa Medici (IT)

 The Isolated Bone